 Planning for next day

 This is also the time to plan for the next day.
-You switch to the topographical view in Google Maps to see if there are any interesting surprises ahead.
-Some bike apps like Strava show which roads are most popular among local bikers, perhaps there’s an unknown gem ahead?
+Turn on the topographical view in Google Maps and see if there are any interesting surprises ahead in the general direction of where you are going.
+Some bike apps like Strava can show which roads are most popular among local bikers – perhaps there’s an unknown gem ahead?
 You notice navigation might be a bit tricky at times, so you put markers on the map where you need to pay attention, or make decisions as to which road to take.
 You can also use a GPS/Location Alarm app such as Naplarm to remind you when you reach a specific place.
 A search for hotels ahead confirms that there are tons of options.
 As always, you want to remain free, so you make decisions as late as possible.

 At 10 pm you’re pretty tired and fall asleep like a baby.